RockefellerArchiveCenter/processing-manual/README.md

 This guide provides detailed documentation on the archival processing methods used at the RAC.
 It was written by the RAC Processing Team.

-## Accessing the Manual
+## Accessing the Guide
-The `master` branch of this repository contains the full manual divided into three sections.
+The `master` branch of this repository contains the full guide divided into three sections.

 * [About](mkdocs/docs/about.md) - the mission of the Processing Team and information about RAC processing methods.
 * [Planning](mkdocs/docs/planning.md) - instructions on how to get started on a new processing project.